Sedimentary Rocks Formation and Fossils

 Chart is made of silica that is very compact and hard.
 Examples of Chart are Flint and Agate.
 Chart can be found in limestone and as layers in rock.
 The silica in charts can be originated from organism with silica skeletons or from volcanic ash.

 Dolostone is composed of dolomite that are a calcium, magnesium carbonate mineral.
 They are formed in seawater and is related to limestone.

 Evaporites are formed when seawater evaporates.
-And everywhere evaporites can be found today there has been an basin submerged under seawater during Earths history.
+And everywhere evaporites can be found today there has been a basin submerged under seawater during Earths history.
 The minerals in seawater evaporates in different pace according to their solubility.
 Gypsum and halite are not so soluble and evaporates first and later comes potassium and magnesium salt.

 Coal is made of organic matter such as leaves, wood and bark and other plant materials.
-It takes millions of years to form coal and it can only develop in a oxygen- poor swamp where the bacteria can not fulfil the decomposition of the plants.
+It takes millions of years to form coal and it can only develop in a oxygen- poor swamp where the bacteria can not fulfill the decomposition of the plants.

-Fossils and dating!
+Fossils and Dating